 - Dogs of the Dow Theory

-The single stage dividend discount model considers several factors I have discussed thus far.
+I like to use a single-stage dividend discount model.
+It is also known as the Gordon Growth Model.
+Gordon’s model considers several factors I have discussed thus far.

 Morningstar Fair Value

 The investment analysis firm Morningstar believes IBM is fairly valued at $120 per share.